obeimnet/tech.idehub.eclipse.jbehave/README.md

 ## Supported Platforms ##

-The plugin has been testes in the following platforms:
+The plugin has been tested in the following platforms:

 - Java 7
 - Eclipse Mars (4.5)